astoko/CounterProject/README.md

 #### Is this safe, Will i get in trouble of sending so many requests?

-No, the owner of the site has said that its okay, From the owner: "break this :3"
+Yes, the owner of the site has said that its okay, From the owner: "break this :3"

 ## Licenses Used